nabeelipynb/mouse-html/README.md

 1. fade

-You can also create your own custom CSS animations such as:
+You can also create your own custom CSS animations:

 ```html
 <button mouse-hover=".box">Click me</button>